t-data-h/tdh-gcp/README.md

 * tdh-mysql-install.sh:

   Bootstraps a Mysql 5.7 Server instance (on given master hosts).
-It takes care of an initial install of mysql server and client, setting the root password as well as ensuring `server-id` is set in accordance to the number of masters.
+It takes care of an initial install of the mysql server and client, setting the root password as well as ensuring `server-id` is set in accordance to the number of masters.
 Actual slave configuration and accounts are provisioned later by Ansible playbooks.

 * tdh-push.sh

-  A simple script for pushing a directory of assets to a host.
+  A script for pushing a directory of assets to a host.
 The script will automatically archive a directory, ensuring the directory to be archived remains as the root directory and any soft links within are honored.
 It creates a tarball to be transferred to a given host.